 What is Yellow Fever?

 Like Malaria, Dengue Fever and Japanese Encephalitis, Yellow Fever is a mosquito borne disease.
-The culprit in this case is the Aedes aegypti, which is also responsible for some other nasty diseases including Dengue Fever.
+The culprit in this case is the Aedes aegypti mosquito, which is also responsible for some other nasty diseases including Dengue Fever.

-Whereas mosquitoes are normally active from dusk until dawn and bite when it is dark, these mosquitoes are active and bite during the daytime.
+Whereas mosquitoes are normally active from dusk until dawn and bite when it is dark, this particular type of mosquito is active and bites during the daytime.

 What Are The Symptoms?

-As with many tropical diseases, symptoms are flu-like and include high fever, sweating, headaches, nausea, vomiting and diarrhoea.
-Sufferes can have muscle pain and experience sensitivity to bright light.
+As with many tropical diseases, symptoms are flu-like and can include high fever, muscle and back pain, sweating, headaches, shivers, nausea, loss of appetite, vomiting and diarrhoea.
+Sufferers can experience sensitivity to bright light.
 In most cases the symptoms don't last long and the patient recovers rapidly.

-However, with some people the infection can come back and if it causes liver damage this can result in yellow skin (jaundice), hence the name.
+However, with some people (around 15%) the infection can come back and if it causes liver damage this can result in yellow skin (jaundice), hence the name.
+In people who contract the more toxic stage of Yellow Fever, around half die within 10 to 14 days.

 How Is It Contracted?

 The disease is contracted after being bitten by a mosquito carrying the disease.
-Mosquitoes carry the disease after biting infected monkeys or people.
-Yellow fever cannot be contracted directly from person to person.
+Mosquitoes pick up the virus after biting infected monkeys or people.
+Yellow Fever cannot be contracted directly from person to person.

 Who Is At Most Risk?